st3fan/mijia-hub/README.md

 # Mijia Hub
 _Stefan Arentz, April 2021_

-> Work in progress - this works for me but it can be a bit rough around the edges.
+This is a small program that you can run on a device like a Raspberry Pi Zero that will make LYWSD03MMC Temperature/Humidity sensors with custom firmware available on your local network as HomeKit accessories.

 ![iPhone, Pi Zero and Mijia Sensor](devices.jpg)

-This is a small program that you can run on a device like a Raspberry Pi Zero that will make the LYWSD03MMC Temperature/Humidity sensors with custom firmware available on your local network as HomeKit accessories.

 The LYWSD03MMC Temperature/Humidity sensors are pretty cheap.
 If you don't mind longer shipping times, you can usually get them pretty cheap.
 (Right now [Gearbest](https://www.gearbest.com/thermometers/pp_3007525396195461.html?wid=2000001&lkid=80900118) has a deal for 4 sensors for $15 USD, which is a steal.)

 For this to work you need to flash the LYWSD03MMC sensors with the custom firmware from [github.com/atc1441/ATC_MiThermometer](https://github.com/atc1441/ATC_MiThermometer).
-Don't worry, this is easy, no soldering required - you can just install this firmware through a browser.
+Don't worry, this is easy - no soldering required - you can just install this firmware through a browser.

 # Installing